 What You Need to Know About Sleep Apnea

-In most cases, sleep apnea occurs when throat muscles relax during sleep, partially or even totally blocking your airflow.
-This is also known as obstructive sleep apnea.
+In most cases, sleep apnea occurs when the throat muscles relax during sleep, partially or even totally blocking your airflow.
+This is known as obstructive sleep apnea.
 It’s particularly common with overweight or obese patients.
 Men and those over the age of 55 also have an increased risk.